kyaiooiayk/NLP-Natural-Language-Processing-Notes/README.md

 ## Available tutorials
 ***

+## LLM - large language models
+- For tutorials and other resources, see [this](https://github.com/kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes) other repository.
+***

 ## A note on the notebooks rendering
 Each notebook has two versions (all python scripts are unaffected by this):
 - One where all the markdown comments are rendered in black & white.
 These are placed in the folder named `GitHub_MD_rendering` where MD stands for MarkDown.